 When it comes to choosing a premium WordPress theme for your website, you have an abundance of options available to you.

-Forever growing catalogue (over 55 at the time of writing) of high quality mobile responsive, HTML5 themes built in-house and by third-party studios used on nearly 200,000 websites.
+Forever growing catalog (over 55 at the time of writing) of high-quality mobile responsive, HTML5 themes built in-house and by third-party studios used on nearly 200,000 websites.

-The themes are called ‘child themes’ because they sit on top of the Genesis Framework, which costs a mere $59.95.
+The themes are called ‘child themes’ because they sit on top of the Genesis Framework, which costs a mere $59.95 (no it doesn’t – the framework is now free).

 The price of a child theme starts at around $40.
 After you buy your first theme, you’re entitled to a customer discount of 25% on all future purchases.